utanapishtim/shellraiser/README.md

 # 😈 Shellraiser

-Riase shell in node, inspired by [`shellblazer`](https://github.com/butera-simone/shellblazer) but gives you access to the process itself.
+Raise shell in node, inspired by [`shellblazer`](https://github.com/butera-simone/shellblazer) but gives you access to the process itself.

  ## Install